matt-holden/tfs-enhancement/README.md

 ### Usage
 ---
-Click on the new TFS icon in your browser, currenty there are two options available.
+Click on the new TFS icon in your browser, currenty there are four options available.
+The TFS portal MUST be refreshed for the settings to take effect.

 #### Board Enhancements
 These options will only affect the TFS board.